sauvc/rulebook/rulebook.md

 - AUVs will be tested for battery, oil or lubricant leak check, and a waterproofness check.
 Failing either would bar the team from attempting to qualify until the AUV passes the checks.f
 - Team will proceed to qualifying round.
 The bonus points for size and weight is applicable only if the team passes the qualifying round.
 - Top 15 qualified teams (according to fastest qualifying round times) will proceed to the final rounds of competition.
+- The final round will be held in the main arena.
+- The top five teams from the final round will be allowed to attempt the [bonus round](./bonus-round.md).

 ### Practice Rounds